 Peel the garlic, shallots and ginger.
 Remove the tough outer leaves of the lemongrass and discard.
 De-seed the chillies if you like, or leave them in.

 Pour in the coconut milk, then add the boiling water.
 Sprinkle in the bouillon powder and stir.
-Gently bring to a boil, then reduce to heat and simmer for 10 minutes until slightly reduced and thickened.
+Gently bring to a boil, then reduce the heat and simmer for 10 minutes until slightly reduced and thickened.

 Serve with steamed rice and lime wedges, and perhaps a tomato and chilli raita.